Lecture

 Time: 12:45-13:30 (followed by a lab tour)

-In process engineering (the biological and chemical engineering sciences) we develop efficient and sustainable processes.
+In process engineering (biological and chemical engineering), we develop efficient and sustainable processes.
 Many of these processes require gas, just as fish in an aquarium need air to breathe.
 In our exciting experiments in the lab, we will demonstrate fascinating effects that occur in processes with bubbles and droplets.
 Together we will optimize the operation to achieve the best results.
 You will gain fascinating insights into the work of a process engineer and learn how AI helps us to better understand processes and why "a lot helps a lot" is not always the best solution.
 Please note: bring an umbrella ;)

 Suitable for: anyone interested in degree programs in energy and process engineering, biological and chemical engineering and industrial engineering in the area of study of process engineering